ngircd/ngircd/README.md

 stable release on the [news](https://ngircd.barton.de/news) and [downloads](https://ngircd.barton.de/download) pages of the homepage.

-Visit our source code repository at [GitHub](https://github.com) if you are interested in the latest development code: <https://github.com/ngircd/ngircd>.
+Visit our source code repository at [GitHub](https://github.com/ngircd/ngircd) if you are interested in the latest development code.

 ## Problems, Bugs, Patches